<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=230754&amp;fmt=gif">

 RF Explorer Pro Audio Edition Connected to Wireless Mic System 2

-As more wireless devices compete for less available spectrum (RF "real estate"), understanding your wireless microphone system's operating conditions has never been more critical.
-It used to be the "auto scan" button on wireless microphone receivers was suitable to scan and sync frequencies to your microphones.
-Nowadays there are so many sources of interference that establishing what the baseline conditions look like in your venue is a critical first step.
+As more wireless devices compete for less available RF spectrum, understanding the operating conditions of your wireless mic system has never been more critical.
+We used to be able to use the auto scan button on the wireless microphone receiver which was suitable to scan and sync up the frequency of your microphones.
+However, there are too many things that can interfere with the signal, so establishing what the baseline conditions look like in your venue is a critical first step.

 learn how to do a baseline scan